threedi/tema-demo/README.md

 We'll make a docker that contains a small [flask (python)](https://pypi.org/project/Flask/) webserver that serves as the "target URL" for the context broker.
 It is based on the small example app available within the project.

-- CB subscription target for FloodRiskEvent and ElevationMap.
+- CB subscription target for Alert and HistoricalFloodRiskEvent.
-- Small form to create FloodRiskEvent (DONE).
+- Small form to create HistoricalFloodRiskEvent .
-- Some handy debug pages to browse the available entity types and entities in the CB (DONE).
+- Some handy debug pages to browse the available entity types and entities in the CB.
-- Code to trigger the "task" docker below based on the two CB subscriptions.
+- Code to trigger the "task" docker below based on a CB subscription.

 ## Our "task" docker

 Internally we use "Prefect", which looks a bit like airflow.
 In the end, it are just simple python scripts.

-- One task uploads a simple elevation map geotiff + adds the event to the context broker.
-- The other task reacts to an ElevationMap, which means the FloodRiskEvent can now be converted into a 3di scenario.
-The scenario is uploaded to our regular 3Di data center in Amsterdam.
-Upon completion, we store the results in minio and in the context broker.
+- The main current task downloads the proper geotiff images from the relevant simulation results.

 ## Possible case study